Bye bye, fly

 8. Make a Soda Bottle Trap

-Use an empty soda bottle to create an area that the flies are attracted to but can’t get back out of.
+Use an empty soda bottle to create a homemade fly trap that they’re attracted to but can’t get out of.

 Take a one-liter soda bottle and carefully cut along the top indented line with a serrated knife or sharp scissors.